History of Barry Diller in Timeline

 2012: Support for Obama's Reelection

-In 2012, Diller stated his support for Barack Obama's reelection campaign, despite having some misgivings about the Obama administration's record.
-He also expressed approval of then-Mayor of New York City Michael Bloomberg.
+In 2012, Diller stated his support for Barack Obama's reelection campaign despite misgivings with aspects of the Obama administration's record.
+He also expressed his approval of then-Mayor of New York City Michael Bloomberg.

 2013: Co-producing Broadway Shows